-First up on this list we have Dropbox.
-Dropbox is a secure cloud storage and file-sharing tool that allows users to store their files in one location.
+First up on this list we have Dropbox Business.
+Dropbox is a secure cloud storage and file-sharing tool that allows users to store their digital media in one location.
 You can access Dropbox files from your computer, phone, or tablet.
 Anytime you add new files or delete old ones the changes will be automatically synced across all your devices.
 You can also remotely wipe data if a device is lost or stolen.

 Dropbox also supports file sharing with users who don’t have an account.
-In team environments, you can use Dropbox business to store files in one location and implement admin controls to manage who has access to what data.
+In team environments, you can use Dropbox Business to store files in one location and implement admin permission controls to manage who has access to what data.

 For enterprise users, there are three versions of Dropbox Business available to purchase; Standard, Advanced, and Enterprise.
 The Standard version starts at $12.50 (£10.17) per user per month with 3TB of storage space.

 The Advanced version starts at $20 (£16.27) per user per month with unlimited space.
 The Enterprise version is a customized package with a unique price tag.
 You can try the 30-day free trial.